 10. Set up a command center and/or catch-all basket to keep paper clutter from piling up

-The habits to keep your kitchen organized and clutter-free in this post often go together.
+These habits to keep your kitchen organized and clutter-free often go together.
 This is like part 2 of the previous step.

 In order to keep your counters and table clutter-free, you need a system to deal with the clutter that piles up and a place to keep the important things.
 This is where a command center comes in.